thunderbird/webext-docs/composeAction.rst

 .. api-section-annotation-hack::

-Disables the composeAction for a tab.
+Disables the composeAction button for a tab.

 .. api-header::
    :label: Parameters